Common Questions About Acupuncture Treatment

 An assessment of your general health and medical history, which includes the following:

-- A physical examination: body, tongue and pulse diagnosis.
+- A physical assessment: body, tongue and pulse diagnosis.

 - An opportunity to raise any questions that you may have before treatment.

-Prior to the insertion of needles, the practitioner will discuss your treatment plan and the proposed locations for needle insertion.
-He will then insert needles to various depths at these strategic points on your body.
+Prior to treatment, your practitioner will discuss your treatment plan and the proposed locations for needle placement.
+He will then begin by placing very fine needles at these strategic points on your body.

 To find out more about acupuncture, please click here.